The Story of O.J.: Music video

-Controversy on Jewish people lyric
+Controversy

 One of the song's lyrics "You wanna know what's more important than throwin' away money at a strip club?
 Credit.
 You ever wonder why Jewish people own all the property in America?
 This how they did it" caused backlash as many have called it antisemitic to suggest Jews own all the property in America and they did it by "credit."
 Hadley Freeman penned an article in The Guardian stating that the song "repeats a racist trope about Jewish people" and that "it can’t just be laughed off as a compliment."

 Guy Oseary, an Israeli-American talent manager and producer Russell Simmons defended Jay-Z, with Oseary argued the lyric was a "way to showcase a community of people that are thought to have made wise business decisions."
 An Anti-Defamation League representative told Rolling Stone that they do not believe Jay-Z’s intent was to promote antisemitism but that they were "concerned that this lyric could feed into preconceived notions about Jews and alleged Jewish ‘control’ of the banks and finance.”
-Jay Z said on the Rap Radar podcast referring to the imagery in the video in relation to the controversial lyric "It’s hard for me to take that serious, because I exaggerated every black image in the world.”...
-“Of course I know Jewish people don’t own all the property in the world.
+Jay-Z said on the Rap Radar podcast referring to the imagery in the video in relation to the controversial lyric: "It’s hard for me to take that serious, because I exaggerated every black image in the world. [...]
+Of course I know Jewish people don’t own all the property in the world.
 I mean, I own things!
-It was an exaggeration"...“In the context of the song, I’m trying say, you guys did it right!”
+It was an exaggeration [...]
+In the context of the song, I’m trying say, you guys did it right!"